nbari/dbre/content/postgresql/PITR.md

 ## Restore (--target-action=pause)

-Perform the initialy recovery with [pgbackrest restore](https://pgbackrest.org/user-guide.html#restore), restore to the desired point in time, but it is importan to set `--target-action=pause` so recovery pauses once the target is reached instead of promoting the node:
+Perform the initially recovery with [pgbackrest restore](https://pgbackrest.org/user-guide.html#restore), restore to the desired point in time, but it is important to set `--target-action=pause` so recovery pauses once the target is reached instead of promoting the node:

 ```sh